InverseLight/ValoMC/README.md

 ============

-ValoMC is an open source Monte Carlo code that can simulate the passage of visible and near infrared range photons through matter.
-The implementation follows the Monte Carlo model by Prahl et al., Proc.
-SPIE, 5, 102-111 (1989) and later developments.
-The simulation geometry is defined using triangular or tetrahedral meshes.
-The model solves for boundary and volumetric data and supports various boundary conditions, types of light sources, as well as intensity modulated light.
-While the model is capable of simulating complex measurement geometries, attention is given to ease of use and fast problem set up with a MATLAB (TM) interface.
+ValoMC is an open source Monte Carlo code that can simulate the passage of visible and near infrared range photons through a medium.
+The implementation is based on photon packet method.
+The simulation geometry is defined using unstructured (triangular or tetrahedral) mesh.
+The program solves the photon fluence in the computation domain and the exitance at the domain boundary.
+It is capable of simulating complex measurement geometries with spatially varying optical parameter distributions and supports several types of light sources as well as intensity modulated light.
+Furthermore, attention is given to ease of use and fast problem set up with a MATLAB (The MathWorks Inc., Natick, MA) interface.
 The simulation code is written in C++ and parallelized using OpenMP.

+ValoMC is being developed by Aleksi Leino, Aki Pulkkinen, Tuomas Lunttila and Tanja Tarvainen at University of Eastern Finland, Kuopio, Finland.

+If you use ValoMC in your work, please reference it with the following
+citation:

+A.A.
+Leino, A. Pulkkinen and T. Tarvainen, ValoMC: A Monte Carlo software and MATLAB toolbox for simulating light transport in biological tissue, OSA Continuum, Accepted for publication, 2019.

 Minimal example